Darth-Bujar/examples_erika/can_singlecore/README.md

 		PRIORITY = 10;
    };
 ```

+Let`s get thru properties step-by-step

+##### CATEGORY
+ERIKA RTOS has two types of interrupts.
+Types of interrupts are
+specified by the value of `CATEGORY` parameter with the following
+meaning:
+- `1`: The ISR is called from the hardware interrupt handler and thus
+  it is not allowed to use OS primitives.
+- `2`: The ISR is called in the task context and is allowed to call OS primitives.

+##### SOURCE
+This parameter specifies the source of the interrupt according to the datasheet of the controller.

+TODO: Describe what is `CAN_CAN0_INT0` exactly.
+I don't think this
+string if in the datasheet.
+The string is probably defined in some
+header (which one?) and somehow correspond to something in the
+datasheet.
+Refer to the specific section of the datasheet, where is
+the relevant information.

+##### HANDLER
+Specifies the name of the function that will service the interrupt.

 ##### STEP 2
-Second step, is configuration of CAN module interruopts itself.
-Ineterrupt supposed to be generated is set to TRUE in the list of all interrupts in configuration structure.
+Second step, is configuration of CAN module interrupts itself.
+Interrupt supposed to be generated is set to TRUE in the list of all interrupts in configuration structure.

 ```C
 .interruptConfig  =